fhoedemakers/pico-infonesPlus/README.md

 The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry PI Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.

 In stead of flashing a NES rom to the Pico using picotool, you create a FAT32 formatted SD card and copy your NES roms on to it.
 It is possible to organise your roms into different folders.
-Then insert the SD Card into the card slot of the Pimoroni Pico DV Demo base.
+Then insert the SD Card into the card slot.
 Needless to say you must own all the roms you put on the card.

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.